vanHeemstraSystems/remotion-headstart/300/300/README.md

 $ Permissive
 ```

-Using the production docker-compose file, build and tag the Docker image, and run the container specifying its name as "pwc-stripe-prod" to distinguish it from possible other stacks that are called "app" (the default name, based on the root directory):
+Using the production docker-compose file, build and tag the Docker image, and run the container specifying its name as "remotion-prod" to distinguish it from possible other stacks that are called "app" (the default name, based on the root directory):

 ```
 $ cd containers/app
-$ docker-compose --file docker-compose.prod.yml --project-name pwc-stripe-prod up --build -d
+$ docker-compose --file docker-compose.prod.yml --project-name remotion-prod up --build -d
 ```

 **Note**: